Coronavirus: UK approves Pfizer-BioNTech vaccine, to roll out next week | DW | 02.12.2020

 Other countries aren't far behind: The US and the European Union also are vetting the Pfizer shot along with a similar vaccine made by competitor Moderna Inc. British regulators also are considering another shot made by AstraZeneca and Oxford University.

-British media have reported that hospitals in England have been told to get ready to start doing vaccinations for medical workers as early as next week, AP reports.
+British media have reported that hospitals in England have been told to get ready to start doing vaccinations for medical workers as early as next week.

 Pfizer said it would immediately begin shipping limited supplies to the UK — and has been gearing up for even wider distribution if given a similar nod by the US Food and Drug Administration, a decision expected as early as next week.